 Currently, I’m a children’s bookseller, frontline bookseller (meaning adult books, too), and Publicity Assistant at Quail Ridge Books in Raleigh, NC.
-I also continue to take on independent clients as I began my own consulting business in 2013, doing business and marketing development.
-Any extra time I have is spent working on my picture book manuscript, my young adult manuscript, and my first adult novel (with the occasional freelance writing gig on the side).
+Any extra time I have is spent working on my own writing: I’m querying a picture book, working on the first draft of a beginning reader chapter book series about 2 dogs and their 2 moms, revising my young adult manuscript, and writing my first adult novel.
 Ultimately, I work hard to improve communication, foster cross-cultural exchange, and build community in both my personal and professional lives.